Atlanta Smart House Wiring

 If you are building a new home then you need to consider some form of structured wiring.
-By consolidating all of your communications (Phone, Data, Digital Video / Cable / Satellite) to a central location within the home, you can take full advantage of the following: Faster Internet speeds, Distributed Video, Computer Networking and Intercom through telephones just to name a few.
+By consolidating all of your communications (Phone, Data, Digital Video / Cable / Audio/ Satellite) to a central location within the home, you can take full advantage of the following: Faster Internet speeds, Distributed Video, Computer Networking and Intercom through telephones just to name a few.

 An advanced home wiring system is usually comprised of three main components:

 The service center is the part where all outside services enter the home, including cable TV, telephone, DSS satellite, Internet, etc. This central hub distributes these services to locations throughout the house in a way similar to how the electrical breaker panel controls electricity flow.